adrianeortiz/12.-Programming-with-Python/Solutions.md

 # sort the list of dictionaries by experience
 new_list = sorted(employees_by_experience, key=itemgetter("experience"), reverse=True)

-# add entries to the spreadsheet sorted experience
+# add entries to the spreadsheet sorted by experience
 for empl_row in range(2, empl_list.max_row + 1):
     empl_name = empl_list.cell(empl_row, 1)
     empl_experience = empl_list.cell(empl_row, 2)